AgileVentures/av-static-website/source/blog_articles/2016-12-14-removing-custom-routes.html.markdown

   end
 ```

 Now that was a rough code sketch above - I'll have to work out the kinks, but I can see how it might clean up the controller.
 There are other domain entities in play here such as the set of PaymentSources that we already created and the UpgradeUserToPremium service.
 It's tempting to jump in and start refactoring away, but I heed Sandi Metz's advice about looking ahead to what other refactorings are coming.
 I plan to immediately follow this work with a series of tests to check that all the sad paths work, that we can have PayPal supported sponsorships, and support generic types of plans.
-All these are going to put pressure on the controller and the domain model that I don't necessarily understand as well as I like.
+All these are going to put pressure on the controller and the domain model that I don't necessarily understand as well as I would like.
 I don't want to be caught burning a lot of time prematurely refactoring in one way only to discover that I need to fall back.

 This is a point of agony where I'm embarressed by the `if/else` statements and I want to clean them up as quickly as possible, but I also want to deliver all the payment features as quickly as possible.
 I'm carefully watching the level of technical debt ...
 At least the routes got a little cleaner with these changes.
 My belief in the the RESTful CRUD manipulation of resources has re-doubled and I'm looking to a future vista where we have a robust domain model with entities like Subscriptions and Plans and PaymentSource matches the needs of our charity enterprise, and our technology is in the service of our process rather than the other way round :-)